Actindo-AG/Documentation/DataHub/UserInterface/02j_HTMLTemplates.md

   Click the field to edit the description to the HTML template.

 - *Key*
   HTML template key.
-The key is required for API access and must be system wide unique.
 In the *Edit HTML template* view, this field is locked.

 - Textarea
   Click the field to edit the content for the HTML template.
-Use the Smarty template engine to include variables and tags to the template, see https://www.smarty.net/.
+Use the Smarty template engine to include variables and tags to the template, see [Smarty](https://www.smarty.net/) .
   For detailed information, see [Edit an HTML template](./03_ManageHTMLTemplates#edit-an-html-template).

 **Preview**